ZckyAlGhfri/Saa-Florist/README.md

 # Saa-Florist
-Saa Florist adalah toko buket dengan berbagai variasi, baik itu buket bunga, buket uang, buket snack dan bahkan sesuai request!
+Saa Florist is a bouquet shop with a wide variety, be it a flower bouquet, money bouquet, snack bouquet and even accepts customized bouquet!

-Seperti apa sih Saa Florist itu?, Website ini dikembangkan untuk melihat review produk dari Saa Florist, dengan HTML, CSS, dan JavaScript.
-Pengembangan website ini dibuat dengan sederhana dan menampilkan Interface yang menarik nyaman dilihat
+What is Saa Florist like, this website was developed to view product reviews from Saa Florist, with HTML, CSS, and JavaScript.
+The development of this website is made simply and displays an attractive interface that is comfortable to see.
-Ayo cek dan jangan lupa pesan!
+Let's check and don't forget to order!